k0rventen/lampone/README.md

   - [kromgo](https://github.com/kashalls/kromgo) for exposing stats publicly
   - [octoprint](https://github.com/OctoPrint/OctoPrint) for controlling my 3D printer
   - and some other stuff like monitoring, a blog , static sites, etc..

+- there is also an `appchart` folder.
+It's a Helm chart that ease the deployment of simple services.

 </details>